rajashahh/ezcountries/README.md

 # ezcountryapp

-A new Flutter project.
+An application which share you the countries information

+Flutter Version: 2.5.3
+Dart Version >2.10.0

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a demo project which guides you about the flutter creartion

 A few resources to get you started if this is your first Flutter project: